 Importantly, a representative can complete and submit a TPD discharge application on a disabled borrower’s behalf after completing an Applicant Representative Designation form, which is also available at DisabilityDischarge.com.

-Also, you may need to pay state income tax on the discharged amount, even if you don’t have to pay federal income tax.
-Consider consulting a tax professional to better understand your tax obligation if you receive a student loan discharge based on disability.
+For private student loans, your discharge amount may be treated as taxable income.
+You may want to consider consulting a tax professional to better understand your tax obligation if you receive a student loan discharge based on disability.

-There are several scenarios where the obligation to repay your discharged student loans could be reinstated, such as if you receive a new TEACH Grant or a new federal direct student loan, or if you receive annual job pay over the poverty guideline amount for a family of two in your state.
-Visit StudentAid.gov for more details.
+There are several scenarios where the obligation to repay your discharged student loans could be reinstated, such as if you receive a new federal direct loan or TEACH Grant, or if you receive annual job pay over the poverty guideline amount for a family of two in your state.

 More from U.S. News